cranzy/terraform-provider-mirantis/mirantis/mke/connect/README.md

 ```

-The resource is still under development, and can be considered naive:
+The resource is still under development, and can be considered naive.

-# It doesn't delete the client bundle, as it is not clear how to identify the key